Amalipv/Amalipv/README.md

 - 👋 Hi, I’m Amali Pugazhendi (@Amalipv)
+- 👀 I like to develop applications using ReactJS, Java and Python.
-- 👀 I’m interested in learning React JS, GraphQL
+- Interested in learning GraphQL
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning Django
 - 📫 Reach me at spv.amali@gmail.com

 <!---